 Julie has a BA in painting from the University of Maryland and an MFA in painting from the University of Washington.
-She is the recipient of a Pollock-Krasner Award, two MacDowell Colony Fellowships, a Virginia Center for the Creative Arts Fellowship, two Artist Trust GAP grants, The New Foundation Residency Program Grant and was a finalist for the 2013 Neddy Awards.
+She is the recipient of a Pollock-Krasner Award, two MacDowell Colony Fellowships, a Virginia Center for the Creative Arts Fellowship, two Artist Trust GAP Awards, The New Foundation Residency Program Grant, and was a finalist for the 2013 Neddy Awards.
 She has been a Visiting Artist at Clark College and was commissioned by the inaugural Seattle Art Fair to create a 54-foot installation at MadArt Studio.
 She is a 2017-2018 Roswell Artist-in-Residence Fellow, which will bring her to New Mexico for one year.

 Julie is represented by Bridge Productions in Seattle.
 From 2009-2014, she was a member of SOIL Artist-Run Gallery.

 Information included above was provided by artist at the time of application.